Cosmic inflation and $(g-2)_\mu$ in minimal gauged $L_\mu-L_\tau$ model: Results

 \end{itemize}

-After imposing all these constraints in $m_\phi$\,-\,$\sin\theta$ plane, it is realised that the amount of e-foldings during inflation cannot be arbitrary for a fixed $\xi\,(\lesssim 80)$.
+{After imposing all these constraints in $m_\phi$\,-\,$\sin\theta$ plane, it is realised that the amount of e-foldings during inflation cannot be arbitrary for a fixed $\xi\,(\lesssim 80)$.
 This is clearly depicted in the left panel of Fig.\,\ref{fig:NeXi_TrhXi} where the allowed range for $N_{\rm e}$ is plotted as a function of $\xi$.
 In the same line, these observations also set the allowed ranges for the $T_{\rm RH}$ as a function of $\xi$ as shown in right panel of Fig.\,\ref{fig:NeXi_TrhXi}.
 As a numerical example, for $\xi=10$, we find $54.5\lesssim N_{\rm e}\lesssim 55.3$ and $20{\rm\,MeV}\lesssim T_{\rm RH}\lesssim 100{\rm\,MeV}$.
-Once we have obtained the allowed range for $N_{\rm e}$ as a function of $\xi$, next we proceed to estimate the values of spectral index and tensor to scalar ratio.
-We present our findings in Fig.\,\ref{fig:Ne_TRH}.
-The different shaded regions (above the solid brown line) are disfavored from the relevant constraints as portrayed earlier in the $m_\phi$\,-\,$\sin\theta$ plane of Fig.\,\ref{fig:mphi_sinthBP1} with the same color codes.
-The region below the solid brown line corresponds $\xi>80$ and hence our choice $m_\phi<m_{z^\prime}$ breaks down.
-We end up with a small white region in the $n_s-r$ plane which corresponds to the predictions for $n_s$\,-\,$r$ for BP\,1.
-Next we portray the results for BP\,2 in Fig.\,\ref{fig:mphi_sinthBP2} and \ref{fig:othersBP2}.
-Following a similar approach used for BP\,1 we show the allowed ranges of $N_{\rm e}$, $T_{\rm RH}$ in the top panel of Fig.\,\ref{fig:othersBP2}.
-Next, we provide the $n_s$\,-\,$r$ predictions corresponding to BP\,2 in the bottom panel of Fig.\,\ref{fig:othersBP2}.
+Following a similar approach used for BP\,1, we show the favored parameter space in $m_\phi-\sin\theta$ plane in Fig.\,\ref{fig:mphi_sinthBP2} and subsequently the allowed ranges of $N_{\rm e}$ and $T_{\rm RH}$ in right and left panels of Fig.\,\ref{fig:othersBP2} considering BP 2.}